Is It Depression or Just Laziness? How to Know the Difference

 - Neglecting yourself and no longer caring about your personal hygiene and appearance

 - Withdrawing from social life and isolating yourself

 - Losing interest in things that you used to love

 - Simple activities feel like they require too much effort.

 - Changes in appetite, either overeating or undereating

 - Insomnia or disturbed sleeping patterns

-- Having avoidance behaviors to escape reality such as watching TV for hours, overuse of social media, excessive sleeping, daydreaming, drinking, or substance abuse.
+- Having avoidance behaviors in order to distract yourself from your problems and escape reality.
+For example, watching TV for hours, overuse of social media, excessive sleeping, daydreaming, drinking, or substance abuse.